The Prague Masopust is expected to take place from January 7, 2027 to February 9, 2027.

 One of the highlights of Czech Carnival is the elaborate costumes and masks worn by participants.
 These costumes often represent characters from folklore, animals, or imaginative figures.
 The masks can be intricately designed and are a central feature of the festivities.

-Masopust celebrations often include parades and processions through the streets, with participants showcasing their costumes and masks.
-These parades are accompanied by traditional music, dancing, and sometimes even street performances, adding to the vibrant atmosphere.
+Masopust often include parades and processions through the streets, with participants showcasing their costumes and masks.
+These parades are accompanied by traditional music, dancing, and sometimes even street performances, adding to the atmosphere.

 Czech Carnival wouldn't be complete without traditional music and dance.
 You can expect to hear lively folk music played on traditional instruments such as accordions, clarinets, and drums.
 People often gather to dance traditional Czech dances like the polka or waltz, adding to the joyous atmosphere.